Compare international money transfer services lower fees and better exchange rates than their banking counterparts.

 Here are a few factors to consider when comparing ways to send money to the Philippines.

 - Exchange rates.
 A competitive exchange rate means more money for your recipient.
-Money transfer companies deal in large amounts of currency at a time, which means that they pass on the savings to the customers with better exchange rates.
+Money transfer companies deal in large amounts of currency, which means they can pass on the savings to the customers with better exchange rates.

 - Fees.
-Make sure that you aren’t being charged exorbitant amounts in service or conversion fees.
+Make sure you aren’t being charged exorbitant amounts in service or conversion fees.

 - Bank to bank transfers.
 If your recipient has a bank account with the same bank, you can effect a same-bank transfer, usually for no fee.